flairNLP/flair/resources/docs/TUTORIAL_13_TRANSFORMERS_PRODUCTION.md

 ## TransformerJitEmbeddings

 If you don't want to use ONNX, you might want to speed up your Embeddings using [TorchScript](https://pytorch.org/docs/stable/jit.html).
+**Notice:** if you want to use aws neutron instead of jit, you can do so by following the same tutorial.
+However, you need to aditionally force long sequences by setting `model.embeddings.force_max_length=True` before starting.
 To do so, we need to take a look of how the `TransformerEmbeddings` work:

 There are 3 parts: